Are there any statutory criteria under which a product must be recalled or other corrective action be taken?

 Under Articles 6 and 8, member states must put in place a system under national law that allows for appropriate action to be taken, including the recall of consumer products where necessary.
 Most EU member states have given enforcement authorities the power to compel a company to initiate a recall or even conduct the recall themselves.
 Therefore, much of the actual procedure governing the taking of appropriate action, including the recall of products, is established under national law.

 The criteria for determining what corrective action should be taken, including recall, is done by reference to risk assessment.
-The risk assessment methodology contained in the European Commission’s “Guidelines for the notification of dangerous consumer products to the competent authorities of the member states by producers and distributors in accordance with Article 5(3) of Directive 2001/95/EC” was effectively superseded by the more sophisticated methodology published by the commission in January 2010 in the form of Decision 2010/15/EU.
-The decision contains guidelines for member state authorities on assessing product risks in their market, assisting them to determine if a risk is a serious one that requires notification to the Rapid Alert System for Non-Food Products (RAPEX).
+The risk assessment methodology contained in the European Commission’s “Guidelines for the notification of dangerous consumer products to the competent authorities of the member states by producers and distributors in accordance with Article 5(3) of Directive 2001/95/EC” was effectively superseded by the more sophisticated methodology published by the commission in November 2018 in the form of EU Decision 2019/417, which lays down new guidelines for the management of the EU Rapid Alert System (RAPEX) established under Article 12 of Directive 2001/95/EC.

 Some individual products have specific rules or guidelines for recall, notably medicinal products and medical devices.
 Voluntary industry guidelines exist in other sectors such as motor vehicles and the retail sector.